By Melinda Maryniuk, MEd, RD, CDCES

 Jerky: Okay or Not?

-A one ounce serving (about the size of a credit card) is about 100 calories.
-Each one ounce serving has about 9 grams of protein.
+- A one-ounce serving (about the size of a credit card) is ~100 calories.
+Each one-ounce serving has about 9 grams of protein.

-Some manufacturers add sugar for taste.
-Check the label to avoid the extra carbs.
+- Some manufacturers add sugar for taste.
+Check the label to avoid this.

-Some jerky contains nitrates.
-As this additive is a preservative that has been linked with cancer, choose ones that are nitrate-free.
+- Some jerky contains nitrates.
+As this additive is a preservative that has been linked with cancer, so choose ones that are nitrate-free.

-Pull your portion out of the bag and then seal the rest away to avoid noshing through the whole bag at once.
+- Pull your portion out of the bag, and then reseal the rest away to avoid noshing through the whole bag at once.

-To find a physician who specializes in weight management in Canada, click here.
-(And if there’s no one near you or you don’t feel comfortable visiting a doctor’s office because of COVID, don’t worry– most of the physicians on this list offer virtual visits.)
+To find a physician near you who specializes in weight management, click here.
+If there’s no physician near you, don’t worry!
+Most of the physicians on this list offer virtual visits.